Wellington International Excellence Scholarship

 Scholarship specific documentation

 - A personal statement.

 - A reference from your School principal or nominee (requested through the online application).

 Selection will be made by a panel of Wellington University International staff.

-All recipients of the Wellington International Excellence Scholarships are guaranteed an offer of a place in one of our Halls of Residence, provided an accommodation application is received by the Accommodation Service by 1 October.
+All recipients of the Wellington International Excellence Scholarships are guaranteed an offer of a place in one of our Halls of Residence, provided an accommodation application is received by University Accommodation Wellington by 1 October.

-Scholarships will be comprised of $10,000 for the first year of study, and a further $5,000 for the second and third years of study, provided a Grade Point Average of 7 (a A- average) is maintained.
+Scholarships will be comprised of $10,000 for the first year of study, and a further $5,000 for the second and third years of study, provided a Grade Point Average of 7 (A- average) is maintained.
 Students must also study full-time (at least 120 points a year) in order to continue to hold the Wellington International Excellence Scholarship.
-The Scholarship will be paid towards tuition fees.
+These scholarships will be credited to tuition fees.

 Regulations and conditions

 - A completed online application must be submitted by 4:30 pm on the closing date.
 Late or incomplete applications will not be accepted.
 Any required supporting documentation (including references) must also be received by 4:30 pm on the closing date in order for the application to be considered.